Library

 • Carboxymethylcellulose polymer + propylene glycol gel (brand name Intrasite®) is a water-based gel that helps rehydrate wound tissue and helps keep moisture balance to aid in wound healing.
 This medication comes in a water-based gel form in application packs.

 • Cardiomyopathy is a term used to describe diseases of the heart muscle.
 In cats, three classes of cardiomyopathy have been described: hypertrophic, dilated, and intermediate or restrictive cardiomyopathy.
-In the early stages of disease, the cat may not show any signs.
-Heart disease can be suspected based on clinical signs, chest X-rays, and electrocardiography (ECG).
-The long-term prognosis for a cat with cardiomyopathy is variable, and depends on the cause of disease.
+The long-term prognosis for a cat with cardiomyopathy varies depending on the cause of the disease.

 Our Team